BARRETTMEAG/Lucidum/4. Final_Project/README.md

 - Final Project folder contains Final SM, this has information and pictures from the different files that were used: NGPhylogeny, Beauti-Beast, iqtree, R, etc.

 - SM tree data contains the fasta file and name of the final taxa.

+- Best Tree shows the tree that can be considered the best among all the other trees.